 Pain in the left arm without chest pain can result from various issues, including injuries and nerve damage.
-These issues may cause arm throbbing, swelling, or numbness alongside pain.
-The pain may feel like a dull ache or a sharp, stabbing pain.
+Symptoms can also include arm throbbing, swelling, or numbness.
+Depending on the cause, the pain may feel like a dull ache or a sharp, stabbing pain.

 Pinpointing the type of pain can help a doctor identify the cause.